BetterPlace67/BudgeAtlasTool/README.md

 # BudgeAtlasTool
-A tool for deconstructing Budge Atlases to their source textures and generate their meshes accordingly.
+A Unity tool for deconstructing Budge Atlases to their source textures and generate their meshes accordingly.

 Primarily for: "Bluey Let's Play!"